 To celebrate the Undertaker’s 55th birthday, we’re going to look at what many people consider one of the last true dream matches.
 One has been referred to as WWE’s ‘Phenom’ in AJ Styles and the other himself ‘The Phenomenal’ in The Undertaker for almost two decades.
 At this year’s WrestleMania, The Undertaker and AJ Styles will finally cross paths.

 As wrestlers, they’re almost mirror images of each other.
-Styles is one of the best in-ring performers alive and in many fans’ eyes the best wrestler on the planet.
+Styles is one of the best in-ring performers alive and the best wrestler on the planet in many fans’ eyes.
 The Undertaker, meanwhile, is the ultimate wrestling character, a mythical figure whose persona has withstood the test of time.
-Fans have clamored to see these two icons face off in a wrestling ring, and how it’s finally happening.
+Fans have clamored to see these two icons face off in a wrestling ring and how it’s finally happening.
 Two of the best pro wrestlers of all time will square off at WrestleMania 36.

 With each New Year – and with each new WrestleMania – one question would dawn on fans’ minds: whom would the Undertaker face at WrestleMania?
-For reasons known only to him, The Undertaker keeps coming back at WrestleMania, despite him not really having to.
+The Undertaker keeps coming back at WrestleMania for reasons known only to him, despite him not really having to.
 He still had a match at a WrestleMania until WrestleMania 35.
 That marked the first time in nineteen years that The Undertaker had neither wrestled nor even appeared on The Grandest Stage of Them All.

 But instead of the masked legend appearing, Styles found himself facing another legend when that famous GONG went off.
 Styles found himself facing off against the Undertaker, who then dropped him with one monstrous Chokeslam and won the match and the trophy.